sharduul/chalk/_posts/2019-4-21-build-wealth-with-no-money.md

 My favorite tools for tracking your spending are **[Mint](https://www.mint.com/) and [Personal Capital](https://www.personalcapital.com).** They are completely free.

-We all use the above tools at Ninja Academy.
+We all use the above tools at NgNinja Academy.
 All of them have been super helpful in helping us bringing our finances on track and be mindful about them.

 ### Conclusion